Twin Cities business owners devastated by riots find a sympathetic ear in Trump campaign

 Flora Westbrooks, who is Black, lost the Minneapolis hair salon she owned since 1986 to rioters, months after she dropped her business insurance because she could no longer afford it.
 Last week Trump's daughter, Ivanka Trump, and Vice President Mike Pence visited the pile of rubble with her on West Broadway before gathering at the airport's Intercontinental Hotel for a "Cops for Trump" campaign event.

-Lamenting the destruction of Westbrooks’ business, Pence told the crowd, “We are going to have law and order in every city in every state in this country for every American of every race and creed and color ...
-Which is quite a contrast to the other side.”
-Westbrooks declined to tell the Star Tribune who she is voting for.
+Lamenting the destruction of Westbrooks' business, Pence told the crowd, "We are going to have law and order in every city in every state in this country for every American of every race and creed and color ... which is quite a contrast to the other side."
+Westbrooks declined to tell the Star Tribune whom she is voting for.

 "I don't feel used," said Westbrooks, who was contacted by the Trump campaign to participate after appearing in various media outlets.
 "I just want to get my word out there and I just want people to know who I am and what I stand for.
 It has nothing to do with Mr. Trump.
 [Ivanka Trump and Pence] didn't bring his name up to me at all."